Chair: Dr. Jenny Kokai

 - All Bachelor of Music students must present a one-hour senior recital while at the 4000 competency level.
 The student must register for MUSC 4991 during the semester the recital will be presented.

 - Repertoire for the senior recital must not contain music performed on the junior recital.
 Completion of a senior recital will exempt a student from further proficiency level evaluations.

 - All students presenting a senior recital must perform that recital before a faculty review committee not less than two weeks prior to the recital date.
-The review committee will consist of the student’s applied teacher, the appropriate area head, and one other faculty member of the student’s choice.
+The review committee will consist of the student’s applied teacher, the appropriate area head, and one other music faculty member of the student’s choice.

 - The review committee will be present at the public performance of the senior recital and will recommend pass/fail for the recital.